netd-tud/riot-exercises/08-coap-basic/README.md

 Use the information from the `/.well-known/core` to find resources exposing temperature and humidity readings of the room.

-**1. Using the provided IP address, perform a GET request to the nodes** **`/.well-known/core` resource to find which resources it exposes.**
+**1. Using the provided IP address, perform a GET request to the node's** **`/.well-known/core` resource to find which resources it exposes.**
 **Use the `coap` shell command as in task 1.**